 “Zoofitografia Ecopoética de Plantas e Animais Amazónicos.”
 Ecopoesia, ecopoética e novas políticas ambientais.
 Ed.
 Nuno Marques, Azucena Castro and Santiano Acosta.
 Leiden: Brill (forthcoming)

 “Indigenous Apocalypses: The Anthropocene Seen from the Amazon.”
 The Anthropocene as a Multiple Crisis: Perspectives from Latin America.
 Ed.
 Elissa Raskin.
-Jalisco: CALAS. (forthcoming)
+Jalisco: CALAS. (with Emanuele Fabiano) (forthcoming)

 “Vegetal Art and Activism in Frans Krajcberg’s Sculptures.”
 Plant Poetics: Literary Forms and Functions of the Vegetal.
 Ed.
-Joela Jacobs, Isabel Kranz and Solvejg Nitzke (forthcoming).
+Joela Jacobs, Isabel Kranz and Solvejg Nitzke.
+Leiden and Boston: Brill, 2025.
+192-215.

 “Emigration, Anarchism and Ecology in Ferreira de Castro’s Emigrants.”
 Migrant Frontiers: Race and Mobility in the Luso-Hispanic World.
 Ed.
-Anna Tybinko, Daniel Silva and Lamonte Aidoo.
-Liverpool: Liverpool University Press (forthcoming).
+Anna Tybinko, Lamonte Aidoo and Daniel Silva.
+Liverpool: Liverpool University Press, 2023.
+41-58.

 “Amazonian Zoophytography: Ecopoetic Writing with Animals and Plants.”
 The Routledge Companion to Ecopoetics.
 Ed.
 Julia Fiedorczuk, Mary Newell, Bernard Quetchenbach, and Orchid Tierney.
 London and New York: Routledge.
 2023, 127-135.